LizzyonGit/court_love/TESTING.md

 ### Javascript validator
 Checking the JavaScript and jQuery in [JSHint](https://jshint.com/), I get some undefined variables for *Stripe* and *bootstrap*, which can be ignored as they are coming from the Stripe and Bootstrap scripts.

+This is the result for all JavaScript scripts attached to templates together:
+This is the result for the stripe_elements.js file:

 ### Lighthouse testing
 I had some contrast issues with my main background colour and white and yellow text.
 I chose to change my blue from #047cc5 to a darker shade #0366A4, and any black text I had I changed to white.
 For my red **Delete** buttons, the contrast was also not good, so I changed from #ea592c to a lighter shade of red #F56B41.